Coronavirus and the Environment

 First, scientists observed NO2 levels decreasing near Wuhan, but then saw the reduction spread across the rest of the country.

-As the virus continued to spread around the world, it has continued to impact air quality in many other locations.
-For example, the Copernicus Sentinel-5P satellite detected declining NO2 emissions in northern Italy's atmosphere in mid-March.
-Northern italy is home to Milan, which was the viral hotspot to follow Wuhan.
+As the virus continued to spread around the world, it continued to impact air quality in many other locations.
+For example, the Copernicus Sentinel-5P satellite detected declining NO2 emissions in northern Italy's atmosphere in mid-March 2020.
+Northern Italy is home to Milan, which was the viral hotspot to follow Wuhan.

-Air has quality also improved across the U.S., with major cities including New York City, Los Angeles, Chicago, Seattle, and Atlanta observing major dips in atmospheric carbon monoxide (CO) and NO2.
+Air quality also temporarily improved across the U.S., with major cities including New York City, Los Angeles, Chicago, Seattle, and Atlanta observing major dips in atmospheric carbon monoxide (CO) and NO2.

 Coronavirus is impacting wildlife.

-With less people in the way, many wild animals have been enjoying free rein of various areas.
-For example, bears, bobcats, and coyotes have been roaming areas typically filled with humans in Yosemite National Park; lions in South Africa’s Kruger National Park were spotted relaxing on roads that are usually busy with cars; and endangered sea turtles have been hatching on empty beaches in Brazil — to name a few.
+With less people in the way, many wild animals enjoyed free rein of various areas.
+For example, bears, bobcats, and coyotes were seen roaming areas typically filled with humans in Yosemite National Park; lions in South Africa’s Kruger National Park were spotted relaxing on roads that are usually busy with cars; and endangered sea turtles hatched on empty beaches in Brazil — to name a few.

-During the coronavirus lockdowns, there have been so many cases like the above ones that they’ve actually inspired memes, typically riffing on the phrases “nature is healing” and “we are the virus.”
-So sure, some parts of the environment are temporarily healing — but only in the short term.
+During the coronavirus lockdowns, there were been so many cases like the above ones that they actually inspired memes, typically riffing on the phrases “nature is healing” and “we are the virus.”
+So sure, some parts of the environment were temporarily healing — but only in the short term.

 Even though less people are out and about on the streets, the streets are somehow still filled with litter.
-That’s because over the past few months, people are littering personal protective equipment (PPE), namely surgical masks and gloves, oftentimes outside of grocery stores and pharmacies.
+That’s because our use of disposable personal protective equipment (PPE) — namely surgical masks and plastic gloves — increased, and therefore so did instances of finding these items littered on the ground.

 There’s never an excuse for littering, even — especially — in the middle of a pandemic.
 Litter can harm wildlife, spread diseases, create additional work for municipal workers, and more.